arnolddustin/zero-to-coding/walkthroughs/README.md

 Online materials for Compass Zero-to-Coding lunch and learn series.

 ## Getting started
-See the [getting started page](../README.md) for instructions on installing prerequisites.
+See the repository homepage at [http://github.com/arnolddustin/zero-to-coding](http://github.com/arnolddustin/zero-to-coding) for instructions on installing prerequisites.

 ## Walkthroughs
 The list below contains links to a series of progressive walkthroughs that build upon each other to produce a sample application.